 The average cost of healthcare for Americans is over $10,000 per year.
 Surprising, isn’t it?
 Here are some ways to effectively manage your healthcare expenses and avoid surprises.

 Prevention is key

 Using the right precautions and maintaining a healthy lifestyle help both your health and your wallet.
-Making sure to eat an abundance of healthy foods and exercising 3 times per week are great ways to prevent illness and injury.
+Making sure to eat an abundance of healthy foods and exercising regularly are great ways to prevent illness and injury.